tonypnode/fishbowl_monitor/README.md

 ### What do I want it to do right now?
 I'm hoping, it will do the following:
  *  Provide a web interface
- *  Track fishbowl water temperature
+ *  Display fishbowl water temperature

 ### Future features I want to add
  * Show data trends over time (grpahs n stuff)
  * Take a pic of the fishy every once in a while
+ * a button to push when someone feeds the fish
- * Track who feeds the fish
+ * Track who feeds the fish (picture?)
  * Track fishbowl ph balance

 Hardware (still a work in progress):